vpiotr/decimal_for_cpp/README.txt

 Licence:     BSD
 Version:     1.0

 This data type is designed to perform calculation with on-fly  roundings &  to  support  correct  compare  function  (floating-point  compare  is unreliable).

 Values are stored internally using 64-bit integer, so maximum number of digits is 18.

 Precision is user-defined, so you can use this data  type  for  currency rates.

+To store decimal in file you can use "unbiased" functions.

 Example usage:
   #include "decimal.h"